Mobile Maker Space

 After going to conferences, local and afar, there has been one common theme : people have questions and want help in regards to Maker Spaces and Maker Centered Learning.
-Just like Maker has a very wide array of tools and materials and media, there isa wide array of questions. they range form "we have a $100,000 grant and an empty room..." to "I have a corner in my room that I can clean out and no money, but I want kids to start making...".
+Just like Maker has a very wide array of tools and materials and mediums, there is a wide array of questions. they range from "we have a $100,000 grant and an empty room..." to "I have a corner in my room that I can clean out and no money, but I want kids to start making...".
 Every situation is different.
 Every teacher is different.
 Every kid is different.
 I almost feel like the only real way to help is one on one.
 You know, "personalized learning".

 After visiting the Carnegie Science Center FabLab, I have settled on a Mobile Van that just carries the equipment.
-You offload and setup in the school.
+You offload and setup in the school or whatever location.
 This gives the added advantage of the admin & teachers seeing the tools IN their setting.
 While the idea of having a mobile "work space" is cool & neat, it is not practical for schools.
 You can only put ~5 people in a truck/container work space at one time, yet you have a class of 25-30.
 Also, the weather in NE Ohio is not always conducive for driving larger vehicles.
 Carnegie has some nice designs for rolling carts made with a 4x8 CNC router.
 Lorain County Community College also has designs for carts.

 I thought I should put my plotting and planning "out there" :

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.